How to watch The Bachelorette

 Step 9: Fight with family over fast-forwarding protocol during the show when they skip key scenes.

-Step 10: Get annoyed when there's no rose ceremony.
+Step 10: Get annoyed when there's no rose ceremony -- when contestants get eliminated.
 Share anger on Twitter with the world.

 Step 11: Repeat until the end of the season.
 Prepare emotionally for the next season of The Bachelor.

-Note: This piece was originally published May 26 and will be updated throughout the season.